rkulla/shadowfighter/README.md

 ## Usage

-    ./shadowfighter [flags] < [drills/file.txt]
+    $ ./shadowfighter [flags] < [drills/file.txt]

-If you want to change the source code, edit main.go and run `go build` to rebuild the shadowfighter binary.
+If you want to change the source code, edit it, then rebuild the shadowfighter binary with:

+    $ go build -o shadowfighter cmd/shadowfighter/main.go

 Flags: